fabnicol/ubuntu4mercury/README.md

 ## Invocation

 [do this once and for all if you downloaded the compressed image from github]
-`tar xJvf --to-stdout ubuntu4mercury.tar.xz | docker load`
+`# xz -d ubuntu4mercury.tar.xz && docker load -i ubuntu4mercury.tar`

 `# docker run -it ubuntu:mercury`
 `ubuntu:mercury # mmc / mmake`: for ROTD versions.